AnestisTouloumis/multgee/README.md

 References
 ==========

-Touloumis, Anestis.
-2015.
-“R Package Multgee: A Generalized Estimating Equations Solver for Multinomial Responses.” *Journal of Statistical Software* 64 (8): 1–14. <https://www.jstatsoft.org/v064/i08>.
+Touloumis, A. (2015) R Package multgee: A Generalized Estimating Equations Solver for Multinomial Responses. *Journal of Statistical Software*, **64**, 1–14.

-Touloumis, Anestis, Alan Agresti, and Maria Kateri.
-2013.
-“GEE for Multinomial Responses Using a Local Odds Ratios Parameterization.” *Biometrics* 69 (3): 633–40. <http://onlinelibrary.wiley.com/doi/10.1111/biom.12054/full>.
+Touloumis, A., Agresti, A. and Kateri, M. (2013) GEE for Multinomial Responses Using a Local Odds Ratios Parameterization. *Biometrics*, **69**, 633–640.